 The painting is composed of various elements from nature that include the Elbe Sandstone Mountains in Saxony and Bohemia, sketched in the field but rearranged by Friedrich in the studio for the painting.
 In the background to the right is the Zirkelstein.
 The group of rocks in front of it represent the Gamrig near Rathen.
-The stones on which the traveller stands are a group on the Kaiserkrone.
+The stones on which the traveler stands are a group on the Kaiserkrone.

 This painting is considered one of the masterpieces of Romanticism and one of its most representative works.
 True to Friedrich’s style, the art is one of self-reflection, expressed through the wanderer’s gaze into the sea of fog.
 With the figure’s back placed towards the viewer, we are allowed to experience Friedrich’s insight into the landscape and the insignificance of the individual within it.
 Friedrich stated: